Rubber Plant Drooping Leaves

 - 3

-For root rot: slide the plant out of its pot and knock or rinse the soil away from the roots so you can see them clearly.
-Snip off anything brown, slimy, or hollow-feeling with sterile scissors until only firm, pale roots remain, then move the plant into a clean pot with fresh, fast-draining mix.
-Hold off on watering again until the top two inches dry out, since a Ficus elastica missing much of its root mass can't process water at its usual rate — the drooping typically won't ease for a week or two while new roots form.
+For suspected root rot, slide the plant out of its pot and rinse the soil away from the roots so you can see them clearly.
+Snip off anything brown, slimy, or hollow-feeling with sterile scissors until only firm, pale root tissue remains, then move the plant into a clean pot with fresh, fast-draining mix.
+Don't water again until the fresh mix has dried out a couple of inches down, since a plant that's just lost a significant share of its root mass simply can't process water at its old rate — expect the drooping to keep easing gradually over a week or two as new roots grow in.

 - 4

-For cold shock: move the plant to a spot that stays above 60°F and away from drafts or AC vents; leaves that were only briefly chilled usually regain firmness within a few hours to a day, but any leaf that develops blackened or water-soaked patches will not recover and should be pruned off once the damage stops spreading.
+For cold shock, move the plant to a spot that stays reliably above 60°F and away from drafts or AC vents.
+Leaves only briefly chilled usually regain firmness within a few hours to a day, but any leaf that develops blackened or water-soaked patches won't recover and should be pruned off once the damage has clearly stopped spreading.

 Prevention

-- Probe a couple of inches into the mix before each watering instead of counting days on a calendar
+- Probe a couple of inches into the mix before each watering rather than relying on a fixed number of days since the last one

-- Maintain temperatures above 60°F and keep the plant away from exterior doors, drafty windows, and AC vents
+- Maintain temperatures above roughly 60°F and keep the plant away from exterior doors, drafty windows, and air conditioning vents

-- Ensure good drainage with a pot that has drainage holes and a mix that doesn't stay soggy for more than a couple of days after watering
+- Ensure good drainage with a pot that has functional drainage holes and a mix that doesn't stay soggy for more than a couple of days after a thorough watering

 Quick Summary